dnndev/xmp-docs/form-controls/validate-email.md

+---
+id: form-validate-email
+title: Validate type="Email"
+category: Validation
+context: form
+summary: >-
+  The Validate tag whose type is set to "email" is referred to as an Email Validator and is used to ensure the value of the target control matches the form of a valid email address.
+keywords:
+  - validate
+  - type="
+  - email"
+  - form
+---
 # `<Validate type="Email">`

 The Validate tag whose type is set to "email" is referred to as an Email Validator and is used to ensure the value of the target control matches the form of a valid email address.
 It does not validate the email account is valid or active.